 - Any labels we use around the home are in English

 - When he was younger we only watched English TV or films.
-We don't watch a great deal of TV and still as a family, we watch things in English but sometimes the boys want to watch the football and that is in Japanese.
+We don't watch a great deal of TV and still as a family, we watch things in English but sometimes the boys want to watch football and that is in Japanese.
 The other thing that came up was that Ebi-kun was having a hard time finding a common ground with his friends at school, there is a particular TV show that all his friends watch, a football animation and so we decided that it was OK for him to watch that a couple of times a week, to make his life easier.

 - We don't do workbooks.
-We do lots of after school activities, crafts, science, arts but no workbooks.
-He has some available, if he wants to use them, but they rarely get touched.
+We do lots of after-school activities, crafts, science, arts but no workbooks.
+He has some available if he wants to use them, but they rarely get touched.

 After lots of reading we decided that at home or as a family we would use English, we felt that this would give Ebi-kun a bit more exposure than using OPOL (One parent One Language).
-We stuck with this until he reached school age and the changed it up a bit.
+We stuck with this until he reached school age and changed it up a bit.
 We still use English as the family language but now when my son and his dad are alone together they use Japanese, we did this because we noticed Ebi-kun was making some mistakes in Japanese and needed correcting.

-To prevent this post turning into a book, I will break things down a bit to what exactly we did.
+To prevent this post from turning into a book, I will break things down a bit to what exactly we did.

 · When it comes to reading, I read exclusively to Ebi-kun in English and daddy does the same in Japanese.
 In a nutshell, we made sure that he had plenty of access to English in the home, it helped that he loved books from the offset and will devour anything I put in front of him.
 There are two key points that I believe have made a big impact on Ebi-kuns bilingualism.